Here’s how to make the most out of the pack and play so you can use this one thing in many different ways.

-If you have a little crawler or pre-toddler, using the playpen is a great way to get a few minutes peace.
+If you have a little crawler or pre-toddler, using the pack and play is a great way to get a few minutes peace.
 As long as you aren’t doing this for long stretches to Netflix binge, it’s not something to feel guilty about.

 By the time I get back to my room I am wide awake.

-By keeping a playpen in our room (or a full crib or bed side sleeper) I can feed the baby, even without totally waking up fully, and plus he is there so I can check on him.
+By keeping a pack and play in our room, I can feed the baby…even without totally waking up fully.
+How about that!
+Plus, he is there so I can check on him.
 Here are thoughts on letting the baby sleep in your room.
 When they are sleeping through the night with no feeds, then they go to their more permanent sleep situation.

-Often hotels and VRBOs have cribs available.
+More often than not, hotels and VRBOs have cribs available.
 I’ve had success using cribs in both places, but I’ve also had situations where there were none… and that’s a disaster!

 Want to learn your parenting style?